transreductionist/mjwise-rkr-gst/README.md

 ### Pass Through Second List of Tokens
 The algorithm is looking for matches, and in particular matches of 8 tokens.
-It might actually find longer matches then 8-tiles (not in this case) and it keeps track of this with the variable longest_maximal_match.
-It is initialized to zero to keep track of these longer matches.
+It might actually find longer matches then 8-tiles (not in this case) and it keeps track of this with the variable longest_maximal_match, which has been initialized to zero to keep track of these longer matches.
 The loop through the second string looks a lot like the traversal of the first string.
-It comes in and looks for the next marked tile starting at t\[0\].
+It comes in and looks for the next unmarked tile starting at t\[0\].

 - Initialize the loop:
     - Looks for the next unmarked token: there are none.
-- Token list for traversal is at p\[0\]
+- Token list for traversal is initialized to p\[0\]:
     - The next marked token is none, and the distance_to_next_tile returns the length of the list.
-    - Take the first 8 words and join them into a string
+    - Take the first 8 words and join them into a string.
-    - From the string create a hash for p\[0:7\]
+    - From the string create a hash for p\[0:7\].
     - Look for the hash, and it does not exists since there is no 8-gram match between our strings.
     - What is returned from the hash table is an empty list.
-    - The next unmarked token is at p\[1\]
+    - The next unmarked token is at p\[1\].
-- Move to p\[1\] and then
+- Move to p\[1\] and then:
     - Next marked token is still none.
 It looks for next tile, and when it traverses the list and does not find one, distance_to_next_tile returns the length of the list.
-    - Take the next 8-gram starting at p\[1\] and creates a hash for p\[1:8\]
+    - Take the next 8-gram starting at p\[1\] and creates a hash for p\[1:8\].
     - Again look up the hash in the running hash table and there will be none for the 2 strings being considered.
     - What is returned from the hash table is an empty list.
-    - The next unmarked token is now p\[2\]
+    - The next unmarked token is now p\[2\].

 In this way the algorithm works its way through the string.
 There are no matches across the strings and at the end of the traversing the second string the function scanpattern() returns to rkr_gst().
 In rkr_gst() any strings that